-What Is The Multiple Listing Service?
-(MLS)
+A Guide To The Multiple Listing Service (MLS)

-Lauren Nowacki5-Minute Read
+Lauren Nowacki4-Minute Read

-When it comes to selling a home, it seems like everyone works together toward one common goal: putting the keys of a home into the hands of its new owner.
+When it comes to selling a home, it seems like everyone works together toward one common goal: putting the keys into the hands of its new owner.
 Every home buyer wants to find a dream home, and every home seller wants their home to go to the right person.
 On the same line, real estate brokers want what’s best for their clients, even if it means teaming up with their competitors.
 And that’s exactly what a multiple listing service (MLS) allows.

 In real estate, the multiple listing service is an online database for real estate brokers to share information about their properties for sale with each other.
 Through the MLS, brokers can more easily connect buyers to sellers for mutual benefit.